 I flinch when I hear your name.
 And yet, I’m only a name on a list to you.

 It’s your name that takes up space in therapy.
-It’s lines of formality, double-barreled at the end.
+Lines of formality.
 Not a syllable is out of place.

 “I have loved you since I was sixteen,” I cry into my pillow to a boy, overgrown, who’s not really there.

 It’s like this for the rest of my life.

 By the second dream, I wanted to kill you.
 But here, you were my father.